 Before starting my PhD at Princeton, I worked on the film "Mr. Peabody and Sherman" at DreamWorks Animation.
 Prior to that, I studied at Stanford University, working with Dr. Pat Hanrahan, Dr. Vladlen Koltun and Dr. Marc Levoy.

 In my spare time, I enjoy painting, cooking, practicing aikido and social dancing.

 Adobe Systems, Fall 2016Worked towards designing an intuitive UI system to animate 2D characters with multiple pieces of artwork.
 Designed 6 different touch layouts which allow users to animate a 2D character’s hand poses in a live performance animation environment.
-Completed a pilot user study to gain feedback on our designs for future improvements.
+Completed a user study to gain feedback for future improvements.

 Adobe Systems, Summer 2015Developed techniques for adding secondary animation to 2D characters.
 Worked within the environment of Adobe Character Animator to create test characters, design movement of parts, and explore behavior reactions.
 Selected to present my research to the CEO at the internship’s conclusion.

 DreamWorks Animation/SKG, 2012-2013Worked with animators to provide support for the film “Mr. Peabody and Sherman.”
 Developed new tools in Python to make the pipeline process flow smoothly.
 Created a technique for animators to see complicated transitions between two shots.
 Solved the problem of animation and final layout overwriting the same models when simultaneously rendering a shot by creating independent staging areas for each render job.

 NVIDIA, Summer 2011Upgraded the context creation attribute support to include context priority support as well as indicate proper extension support.
 Added regression testing for the same functionality.
 Completed a large port of GLSL feature tests to the OpenGL ES driver revealing several bugs.